 Catmint, also known as catnip, is well-known for its intoxicating effect on cats.
 The odor responsible for the cats’ strange behavior is nepetalactone, a volatile iridoid produced by catmint.

 An international team of researchers has now found through genome analysis that the ability to produce iridoids had already been lost in ancestors of catmint in the course of evolution.
 Hence, nepetalactone biosynthesis is the result of “repeated evolution.”
-Nevertheless, this particular iridoid differs considerably from other compounds in this group of natural products with regards to its chemical structure and properties, and most likely its ecological functions (Science Advances).
+Nevertheless, this particular iridoid differs considerably from other compounds in this group of natural products with regard to its chemical structure and properties, and most likely its ecological functions (Science Advances).

 Iridoids are plant secondary metabolites from the group of terpenes.
 Many plants produce these substances to defend themselves against herbivores or to protect themselves from pathogens, among these plants many species from the mint family (Lamiaceae).
 The ancestors of a particularly species-rich subfamily of the Lamiaceae, the Nepetoideae, which includes many well-known herbs, such as basil, oregano, rosemary, lemon balm, and mint, had lost the ability to produce iridoids in the course of evolution.

 However, there is an important exception: the genus Nepeta, called catmint or catnip.
 Catmint plants produce iridoids including a very special form: nepetalactone, a volatile substance known to excite cats.
 Presumably, its actual function is to deter herbivores from trying to feed on catmint.